Aurora Cannabis CEO Terry Booth To Retire Amid Company 'Transformation'

 Aurora's stock closed down 5.6% Thursday, and was down another 11% in after hours trading to $1.78 per share.

+Benzinga's Cannabis Capital Conference returns to Miami Feb.
+24-25 with North America's largest B2B cannabis gathering, bringing together capital, cannabis executives, thought leaders and more!

-Posted-In: Terry BoothCannabis News Management After-Hours Center Markets
+Posted-In: Terry BoothCannabis News Management After-Hours Center Markets Best of Benzinga

 © 2020 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.